Advancing gender equality through the economic empowerment of all women and girls: Key catalysts for innovative change

 The Special Event further aligns with Canada’s Feminist International Assistance Policy (FIAP).
 Canada aims to advance gender equality in a sustainable manner and accelerate its progress across all other priorities.
 Canada has been investing in dedicated, coordinated efforts to address fundamental and multi-dimensional challenges to the empowerment of women and girls.

-Through an interactive panel discussion, the Special Event will look into the barriers that hold women back from their effective participation in the economy, and strategies to support women's economic empowerment and entrepreneurship.
-Key enabling factors, including gender-responsive policy, planning and budgeting as well as access to financing and technology, will be addressed.
+Through an interactive panel discussion, the Special Event looked into the barriers that hold women back from their effective participation in the economy, and strategies to support women's economic empowerment and entrepreneurship.
+Key enabling factors, including gender-responsive policy, planning and budgeting as well as access to financing and technology, were addressed.

 More information can be found here .